The ignore-at-your-own-risk rules about how the proposal is to be submitted:

 - The delivery instructions (date, time, location, recipient)

-Often internally inconsistent.
-Can sometimes be clarified and even negotiated with the client through the Q&A process.
+They’re often internally inconsistent.
+They can sometimes be clarified and even negotiated with the client through the Q&A process.
 And sometimes not.

-Never under any name to be confused with evaluation criteria, which specify how the document produced in response to these instructions will be marked.
+Never under any name are they to be confused with evaluation criteria, which specify how the document produced in response to these instructions will be marked.